danielabler/glimslib/README.md

 For more information about the dockerfile, see */dockerfiles/2017.2.0_libadjoint/README.md*.

-The development of [dolfinadjoint/libadjoint](https://dolfin-adjoint-doc.readthedocs.io/en/latest/download/index.html) has been discontinued.
-We plan to update this project to be compatible with [dolfinadjoint/pyadjoint](http://www.dolfin-adjoint.org/en/latest/download/) (FENICS 2018.1.0, python 3.6).
+As the development of [dolfinadjoint/libadjoint](https://dolfin-adjoint-doc.readthedocs.io/en/latest/download/index.html) has been discontinued, we plan to update GlimSLib to be compatible with future versions of [dolfinadjoint/pyadjoint](http://www.dolfin-adjoint.org/en/latest/download/) (FENICS 2018.1.0, python 3.6, and later).

 #### Alternative Installation Methods